-Accruals earnings management basically reflect business transactions that affect future cash-flow although cash has not currently changed hands: hence they reflect the time allocation of revenues and expenses with a direct impact only on the P&L statement.
+Accruals earnings management basically reflects business transactions that affect future cash-flow although cash has not currently changed hands: hence they reflect the time allocation of revenues and expenses with a direct impact only on the P&L statement.

-Accruals earning management studies on the non-financial industry have adopted an aggregated approach, based on the calculation of the total amount of accruals, as the difference between cash flow and earnings.
+Accruals earning management studies on the non-financial sector have adopted an aggregated approach, based on the calculation of the total amount of accruals, as the difference between cash flow and earnings.
 The model adopted by Jones (1991) and its modified version by Dechow et al. (1995) is the most common empirical approach used to test accruals earnings management.

-On the contrary, banking literature has essentially adopted a specific approach, focusing on a specific item that is loan loss provisions, and the level of its discretionary amount.
-Previous studies hypothesized that bank managers used partially discretion when they estimate the number of yearly provisions.
-To test empirically this hypothesis, Kwak et al. (2009), Garsva and Skuodas (2012), Curcio and Hasan (2015), have defined a regression on which loan loss provisions, as the dependent variable, is modelled as a function of various components, included in two different set of categories: 1) objective or non-discretionary accrual components, reflecting the credit-risk of the bank portfolio; 2) subjective or discretionary accrual components, considered as explanatory variables of income smoothing, capital management, and signaling purposes.
+In contrast, banking literature has essentially adopted a specific approach, focusing on a specific item that is loan loss provision, and the level of its discretionary amount.
+Previous studies hypothesized that bank managers used partial discretion when they estimated the number of yearly provisions.
+To test empirically this hypothesis, Kwak et al. (2009), Garsva and Skuodas (2012), Curcio and Hasan (2015) have defined a regression on which loan loss provisions, as the dependent variable, is modelled as a function of various components included in two different sets of categories:

+- objective or non-discretionary accrual components, reflecting the credit-risk of the bank portfolio;

+- subjective or discretionary accrual components, considered as explanatory variables of income smoothing, capital management, and signaling purposes.